-Dealing with The Emotional Side of A Job Loss
+How To Properly Deal with The Loss of A Job

 I had a friend who reached out to me and was devastated that she had been laid off from her job after almost 8 years with the company.
 As a friend, it was my job to be there and comfort her but I also couldn't help but think how nothing in the world prepares us for these moments.
 There is no handbook that tells you how to deal with the emotional side of job loss.
 We kind of just handle it by feeling anyway we want to feel.
 At times those feeling consist of thinking irrationally and not making well thought-out, emotionally healthy decisions.
 There are a few things people don’t tell you when you lose your job, like for instance, you’re going to spend an excessive amount of time crying wondering why.